gaphor/gaphor/docs/datamodel.md

 # Description of Gaphors data model

 Gaphor is an UML tool.
-In order to keep as close as possible to the UML specification the data model is based on the UML Metamodel.
-Since the OMG has an XMI (XML) specification of the metamodel, the easiest way to do that is to generate the code directly from the model.
+In order to keep as close as possible to the UML specification the Gaphor data model is based on the UML Metamodel.
+The Object Management Group (OMG), the not-for-profit technology standards consortium that governs UML, has a XML Metadata Interchange (XMI) file describing the metamodel.
+Therefore, the easiest way to keep Gaphor consistent with UML is that is to generate Gaphor's data model code directly from the Gaphor model describing the UML Metamodel.
 Doing this raises two issues:

 1. There are more attributes defined in the data model than we will use.